jpillora/xhook/README.md

 * Simulate responses
   * Create fake transparent backends for testing purposes
 * Sending Error statistics to Google Analytics
-* Polyfil CORS, by offloading requests to an iframe then splicing the response back in, see [XDomain](http://jpillora.com/xdomain)
+* Create a client-side alternative to CORS by offloading requests to an iframe then splicing the response back in, see [XDomain](http://jpillora.com/xdomain)
 * Devious practical jokes
 * Supports RequiresJS and Browserify
 * Preflight GZip compression, see [XZip](http://github.com/jpillora/xzip) (Incomplete)